-Getting pregnant is the dream of every women.
+Getting pregnant is the dream of every woman.
 Becoming the father is a proud moment in the life of man.
 However, for 10 to 15% couples it is not a dream nor proud moment but a nightmare.

 Every year in the United States there are approximately 2 million women who experience pregnancy loss through miscarriage or ectopic pregnancy or other disorders.

 Women who fed up with prolonged medication or other therapies tend to look for IVF (Check is IVF only Solution)as a last ditch effort.
-In order to proceed further in this matter you need to understand what exactly is IVF.
+In order to proceed further in this matter, you need to understand what exactly is IVF.

 What Is In Vitro Fertilization?

-In Vitro Fertilization, or IVF, is a highly sophisticated technique used to assist infertile couples in achieving pregnancy.
+In Vitro Fertilization or IVF, is a highly sophisticated technique used to assist infertile couples in achieving pregnancy.

-After a process called sperm washing, sperm are mixed with the retrieved eggs.
+After a process called sperm washing, sperm is mixed with the retrieved eggs.
 This can be achieved by using another needle to inject the sperm into the nucleus of an egg.
 Or the sperm can be placed with the eggs in the special laboratory dish.

 A sign that fertilization has occurred is when the eggs begin to cleave, or divide, into multiple cells.
 Embryos need to be placed in the uterus approximately 72 hours after fertilization.